Susan (dog): Royal life

 For her eighteenth birthday in 1944, the King gave Princess Elizabeth a two-month-old Pembroke Corgi puppy with the registered name Hickathrift Pippa; she was called Sue, which became Susan.

 Princess Elizabeth did not want to be separated from Susan, so following her wedding to Philip, Duke of Edinburgh, at Westminster Abbey in 1947, Susan was hidden under rugs as the Princess and the Duke of Edinburgh travelled through London in an open carriage on the way to their honeymoon.
-She then accompanied the couple on their travels, including on a tour of Earl Mountbatten's Broadlands estate in a Jeep driven by Prince Philip.
+She then accompanied the couple on their travels, including on a tour of Lord Mountbatten's Broadlands estate in a Jeep driven by Prince Philip.

 In early 1959, Susan caused a stir when she bit a policeman who was patrolling Buckingham Palace.
 It was the fourth time she had bitten someone at the palace.
 On the previous occasions it had been a sentry, a detective, and the royal clock winder.

 By her first mating, with Lucky Strike of the Rozavel kennel, Susan was the mother of Sugar (officially Prince Charles' dog) and Honey, who became the Queen Mother's favourite.
 She was later bred with a Rozavel dog named Rebellion; the Queen kept two puppies from that litter.